thepyguide/thepyguide.github.io/docs/control-structures/conditionals.md

     ```

 As you can see, when we give a number greater than or equal to 18, the program produces
 an output showing that the user can drive.

-When the [logical expression](./logical-operations.md)
-`age >= 18` evaluates to True, the indented lines are executed.
+`age > 18` is a [logical expression](./logical-operations.md) and when it evaluates to `True`,
+the indented lines are executed.
+Logical expressions are covered in detail in a later topic.

 ## `else` statement
 However, if the number is less than 18, the program simply exits without any message